libertyio/liberty-messenger-android/README.md

 * [Simple Commons](https://github.com/SimpleMobileTools/Simple-Commons)

 In general, we want to keep the fork updated with new features and bug fixes from the upstream repository.
-To make this easier, the repositories [Simple-SMS-Messenger fork](https://github.com/libertyio/Simple-SMS-Messenger) and [Simple-Commons fork](https://github.com/libertyio/Simple-Commons) do not make any changes to the `master` branch except for the `README.md` file.
+To make this easier, the forked repositories do not make any changes to the `master` branch except for the `README.md` file.

 The `liberty_main` branch of each fork is where we keep the customizations and from which we build the customized app.